The Multiqubit Elegant Joint Measurement: Three qubit EJM

 \section{Three qubit EJM}

 The situation becomes richer for three qubits.
-At Clifford level $k=3$, tetrahedral bases only extend trivial two-qubit geometries (e.g., a tetrahedron combined with a planar structure) \cite{self}.
+At Clifford level $k=3$, tetrahedral bases only extend trivial two-qubit geometries (e.g., a tetrahedron combined with a planar structure) \cite{ltz4-vx18}.
 However, at level $k=4$, fully regular tetrahedral configurations emerge, all with local Bloch vectors exactly half the norm of the two-qubit EJM, $|\vec{m}|=\sqrt{3}/4$.
 All configurations have the same geometric chirality: the local Bloch vectors form identically oriented tetrahedra on each qubit.
 This consistent handedness distinguishes them from the two-qubit EJM.
 Remarkably, despite identical local geometry, these give rise to multiple locally inequivalent bases.
 We identify four different classes based on the three-tangle of the fiducial state (quantifying genuine tripartite entanglement~\cite{Coffman2000}).
 For each tangle, we have two classes of bases which differ by complex conjugation (which cannot be implemented with local unitaries).
 All other bases are equivalent up to local Clifford unitaries.

 All fiducials exhibit identical pairwise concurrence across all qubit pairs, underscoring their high symmetry and the genuinely tripartite nature of the entanglement, equally distributed among parties—unlike the parametric construction of~\cite{Ding2025}, which lacks genuine three-party entanglement.
-Full details and explicit representatives are provided in Appendix~\ref{app:classification}.
+Full details and explicit representatives are provided in End Matter.

 Explicitly, a representative of the least entangled class (with full party-permutation symmetry) arises from the phase polynomial